SvelteLab/SvelteLab/README.md

 # ⚡ SvelteBlitz

-🏗️ We are crafting a REPL for SvelteKit projects: quickly spin up a Sveltekit project and share it with the world.
+🏗️ We are crafting a supercharged REPL for Svelte: instantly spin up a Sveltekit project and share it with the world.

 🧡 Made with Svelte, for Svelte, by Svelte lovers!